stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 The Oracle obtains consensus on the price of Luna with the following procedure:

-* Let { P_1, P_2, ..., P_n } be a set of time intervals, each of duration `params.VotePeriod` (currently set to 1 minute).
-Within the span of each P_i, validators must submit two messages:
+* Let $$\{ P_1, P_2, \cdots P_n \}$$ be a set of time intervals, each of duration `params.VotePeriod` (currently set to 1 minute).
+Within the span of each $P_i$ validators must submit two messages:

   * A `MsgPricePrevote`, containing the SHA256 hash of the exchange rate of Luna with respect to a Terra peg.
 For example, in order to support swaps for Terra currencies pegged to KRW, USD, SDR, three prevotes must be submitted: one vote for each of uluna<>ukrw, uluna<>uusd, and uluna<>usdr.

-  * A `MsgPriceVote`, containing the salt used to create the hash for the prevote submitted in the previous interval P_i-1.
+  * A `MsgPriceVote`, containing the salt used to create the hash for the prevote submitted in the previous interval $P_{i-1}$.

-* At the end of each P_i, votes submitted are tallied.
+* At the end of each $P_i$, votes submitted are tallied.

-  * The submitted salt of each vote is used to verify consistency with the prevote submitted by the validator in P_i-1.
+  * The submitted salt of each vote is used to verify consistency with the prevote submitted by the validator in $P_{i-1}$.
 If the validator has not submitted a prevote, or the SHA256 resulting from the salt does not match the hash from the prevote, the vote is dropped.

-  * For each currency C, if the total voting power of submitted votes exceeds 50%, a weighted median price of the vote is taken and is recorded on-chain as the effective exchange rate for Luna<>C for P_i+1.
+  * For each currency C, if the total voting power of submitted votes exceeds 50%, a weighted median price of the vote is taken and is recorded on-chain as the effective exchange rate for Luna<>C for $P_{i+1}$.

-  * Winners of the ballot for P_i-1, i.e. voters that have managed to vote within a small band around the weighted median, are rewarded with the spread fees collected on swap operations during P_i.
+  * Winners of the ballot for $P_{i-1}$, i.e. voters that have managed to vote within a small band around the weighted median, are rewarded with the spread fees collected on swap operations during $P_i$.
 For spread rewards, see [this](market.md#spread-rewards).

 * If an insufficient amount of votes have been received for a currency, below `VoteThreshold`, its exchange rate is deleted from the store, and no swaps can be made with it during P.